Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

 \subsection{Democracy and Geopolitical Alignment}

-The relationship between political institutions and economic growth has been extensively studied, with \citet{Acemoglu2001-io} and \citet{Acemoglu2019-bo} providing evidence for the causal effect of democratic institutions on development.
-Parallel literature examines how regime type shapes international relations, with democratic peace theory suggesting that democracies form more stable alliances \citep{Maoz1993-bi,Leeds2003-ha}.
-Recent work by \citet{Park2024-sp} bridges these literatures, arguing that democracy's growth effects operate primarily through reduced economic sanctions—themselves a manifestation of geopolitical relations.\footnote{In our framework, sanctions constitute negative geopolitical events that lower bilateral Goldstein scores, directly contributing to our measure of geopolitical relations.} This section examines how democracy and geopolitical alignment jointly influence economic growth, disentangling their relative contributions.
+Democracy's growth effects may operate partly through international channels such as preferential foreign aid \citep{Alesina2000-ad} and reduced sanctions \citep{Park2024-sp}---both manifestations of geopolitical relations.\footnote{In our framework, sanctions constitute negative geopolitical events that lower bilateral Goldstein scores, directly contributing to our geopolitical alignment index.} The causal effect of democratic institutions on development is well established \citep{Acemoglu2001-io,Acemoglu2019-bo}, and democratic peace theory suggests that democracies form more stable alliances \citep{Maoz1993-bi,Leeds2003-ha}.
+This section examines how democracy and geopolitical alignment jointly influence economic growth, disentangling their relative contributions.